 - We may require additional capital to fund our business and support our growth, and our inability to generate and obtain such capital on acceptable terms, or at all, could harm our business, operating results, financial condition and prospects.
-In addition, such funding may dilute our existing shareholders. - We expect that our stock price will fluctuate significantly, and you may not be able to resell your shares at or above the public offering price you paid for your shares. - The conversion of the Lind Partner Note and the exercise of the Lind Partner Warrant or future sales of our Common Shares may further dilute the Common Shares and adversely impact the price of our Common Shares. - If we are not able to comply with the applicable continued listing requirements or standards of Nasdaq, Nasdaq could delist our Common Shares and Warrants which could negatively impact the price of our securities and an investor's ability to sell them.
-We have until August 21, 2023 to regain compliance with the minimum bid price requirement set forth under Nasdaq Listing Rule 5550(a)(2) (the "Bid Price Rule"), resulting from the fact that the closing bid price of the Company's Common Shares, no par value per share, was below \$1.00 per share for a period of 30 consecutive business days. - If our Common Shares become subject to the penny stock rules, it may be more difficult to sell our Common Shares. - If we fail to maintain proper and effective internal controls, our ability to produce accurate financial statements on a timely basis could be impaired. - We will continue to incur significant increased costs as a result of operating as a public company in the United States, and our management will be required to devote substantial time to new compliance initiatives. - Because we are a foreign private issuer and are exempt from certain Nasdaq corporate governance standards applicable to U.S. issuers, you will have less protection than you would have if we were a domestic issuer. - We may lose our foreign private issuer status in the future, which could result in significant additional costs and expenses. - We will continue to incur significant increased costs as a result of operating as a public company in the United States, and our management will be required to devote substantial time to new compliance initiatives. - Our executive officers and directors, and their affiliated entities, along with our two other largest stockholders, own a significant percentage of our stock and will be able to exert significant control over matters subject to stockholder approval. - The exercise of the outstanding warrants may further dilute the Common Shares and adversely impact the price of our Common Shares. - The market for our Common Shares may not provide investors with adequate liquidity. - Since we do not expect to pay any cash dividends for the foreseeable future, investors in our common shares may be forced to sell their stock in order to obtain a return on their investment.
+In addition, such funding may dilute our existing shareholders. - We expect that our stock price will fluctuate significantly, and you may not be able to resell your shares at or above the public offering price you paid for your shares. - The conversion of the Lind Partner Note and the exercise of the Lind Partner Warrant or future sales of our Common Shares may further dilute the Common Shares and adversely impact the price of our Common Shares.

+- If we are not able to comply with the applicable continued listing requirements or standards of Nasdaq, Nasdaq could delist our Common Shares and Warrants which could negatively impact the price of our securities and an investor's ability to sell them.
+We have until August 21, 2023 to regain compliance with the minimum bid price requirement set forth under Nasdaq Listing Rule 5550(a)(2) (the "Bid Price Rule"), resulting from the fact that the closing bid price of the Company's Common Shares, no par value per share, was below \$1.00 per share for a period of 30 consecutive business days. - If our Common Shares become subject to the penny stock rules, it may be more difficult to sell our Common Shares. - If we fail to maintain proper and effective internal controls, our ability to produce accurate financial statements on a timely basis could be impaired. - We will continue to incur significant increased costs as a result of operating as a public company in the United States, and our management will be required to devote substantial time to new compliance initiatives. - Because we are a foreign private issuer and are exempt from certain Nasdaq corporate governance standards applicable to U.S. issuers, you will have less protection than you would have if we were a domestic issuer. - .
+We may lose our foreign private issuer status in the future, which could result in significant additional costs and expenses. - We will continue to incur significant increased costs as a result of operating as a public company in the United States, and our management will be required to devote substantial time to new compliance initiatives. - Our executive officers and directors, and their affiliated entities, along with our two other largest stockholders, own a significant percentage of our stock and will be able to exert significant control over matters subject to stockholder approval. - The exercise of the outstanding warrants may further dilute the Common Shares and adversely impact the price of our Common Shares. - The market for our Common Shares may not provide investors with adequate liquidity. - Since we do not expect to pay any cash dividends for the foreseeable future, investors in our common shares may be forced to sell their stock in order to obtain a return on their investment. - If securities or industry analysts do not publish research or publish inaccurate or unfavorable research about our business, our stock price and trading volume could decline. - A possible "short squeeze" due to a sudden increase in demand of our Common Shares that largely exceeds supply may lead to price volatility in our Common Shares.